telerik/maui-docs/knowledge-base/specifying-binding-cellcontenttemplate-datatable.md

 # Description

-When using a `CellContentTemplate` with the `RadDataGrid` that uses a `DataTable` as a source, you need to specify the binding for the template.
+When using a `CellContentTemplate` with a `RadDataGrid` that uses a `DataTable` as a source, you need to specify the binding for the template.
 This article provides an example of how to do this.

 # Solution

 To specify the binding for a `CellContentTemplate` follow these steps:

-1. Define the RadDataGrid and set its `ItemsSource` property to the data source.
+1. Define the `RadDataGrid` and set its `ItemsSource` property to the data source.
 2. Create the necessary columns and specify the `PropertyName` for each column.
 3. Inside the `CellContentTemplate` of the desired column, define the desired control and bind it to the appropriate property using the indexer syntax&mdash;`[PropertyName]`.